SnapXL/SnapX/README.md

 > [!NOTE]
 > If you're using a different distribution, there will be a Flatpak package available when possible.
 If you're using a distribution that doesn't support Flatpak, you can [build the project from source](#building-from-source).

+## Supported Desktop Environments

+This application relies on XDG portals to handle screenshots in a secure and desktop-agnostic way.
+It is actively tested on:

+- **KDE Plasma**
+- **GNOME**

+> [!TIP]
+> Other desktop environments or Wayland compositors—such as Budgie, Cinnamon, MATE, Hyprland, and any others that implement the necessary screenshot portal—should also work, but are not officially tested.

 ## Packages for testers